Why Do I Need Christ as my Savior?

 Here’s a sample prayer you can pray:

-Dear Lord Jesus Christ, I acknowledge I have sinned against a Holy God and my sins have separated me from you.
-I believe that you Jesus, are the Son of God, and I believe you died and paid for my sins on the cross some 2000 years ago, and that you rose from the dead.
-Today, I'm choosing to turn away from a life a sin and to turn toward you, Lord.
-I trust you, Lord Jesus, for my eternal salvation.
+Dear Lord Jesus Christ, I acknowledge that I have sinned against a Holy God and my sins have separated me from Him.
+I believe that you, Jesus, are the Son of God, and I believe that you died and paid for my sins on the cross and that you rose from the dead.
+Today, I'm choosing to turn away from a life of sin and to turn toward you, Lord.
+I trust you alone, Lord Jesus, for my eternal salvation.

 God bless you my friend!
 If you have made this decision, please contact us and let us know.
 And please be baptized by immersion in a Bible-believing church such as ours.
 Get involved, and learn what it is to live the Christian life.